A shipping box has a length of 7.00 in., a width of 6.00 in., and... | Channels for Pearson+

 1

-Identify the given width of the box in inches, which is 6.00 inches.
+Identify the given length of the box in inches, which is 7.00 inches.

 Recall the conversion factor between inches and centimeters: 1 inch = 2.54 centimeters.